bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-43-money-reality.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 23</span></h3>
-<p>The ultimate life understands that financial literacy is a form of self-defense against those who would exploit your ignorance about money, credit, and investing.</p>
+<p>Joa understands that financial literacy is a form of self-defense against those who would exploit your ignorance about money, credit, and investing.</p>
 </div>

 <div class="verse">